 Journaling is not usually published work.
 Most often, a journal is a personal and private record of your ideas and experiences.
 Just as each person is different, each person’s journal will look different as well.
 So your journal most likely will look different from mine.
 As an avid snowshoer, I document my winter snowshoe adventures in a hardbound journal.
 For me (and for others), journaling can be:

 Journaling can often be an opportunity for creative expression.
 Thus, I usually write in a story format and will, on occasion, add in some poetic flair.
-In your entry, you may choose to include all the details, feelings, and images from your outdoor adventure.
+You may choose to include all the details, feelings, and images from your outdoor adventure in your entry.
 Or, you can use your experience to create new fictional adventures in your journal.
 It’s your choice.

 Alternatively, journaling can include information for future reference and reflection.
-Write down where and when you went on your snowshoeing outing.
-Add in details of the length of your hike, elevation gained, and sights explored to your journal.
+For example, write down where and when you went on your snowshoeing outing.
+Add details of the length of your hike, elevation gained, and sights explored to your journal.
 For example, I will consult my journal when planning future hikes and trips, and I often enjoy reminiscing when looking back on past adventures.

 Furthermore, I find journaling to be a record for any interested future readers.
 My father gave me his journal stories from World War II air combat and prisoner of war experiences.
 It’s a personal treasure that will go down in our family archives for generations.
 Granted that my snowshoe adventures do not compare with my father’s heroic stories, but they may be of interest someday to my grandchildren with whom I snowshoe.